 When Should You Choose Approach Shoes Over Trail Runners?

 Choose approach shoes when: (1) more than 20% of your route involves bare rock scrambling; (2) you are doing via ferrata with sections requiring precise foot placement; (3) you are approaching a multi-pitch climb.
 Trail runners are the better choice for dirt trails with occasional rock crossings, sustained running sections, or when total hike distance exceeds 25 km — approach rubber becomes a liability over long flat ground where cushioning matters more than grip.
 The HOKA Challenger 7 (290g per shoe) is the fastest trail runner in the category for hikers who need to cover ground quickly between technical sections.
+When you are mapping a mixed route, plug the rocky scrambling sections into our hiking time calculator — technical rock slows your pace far more than the distance suggests, and over-stiff approach shoes compound that on long days.

 Frequently Asked Questions